 The Missing Pieces to Avoid a Climate Disaster

-As signatories to the 2015 Paris Agreement — the international treaty on climate change — India and the UK have sizable ambitions to invest in creating cleaner and sustainable energy systems.
-This time last year, the United Kingdom experienced its longest coal-free run to date, a significant milestone for an economy that generated about 40% of its electricity from coal just a decade ago.
-While India’s green energy transition is comparatively nascent, it has made significant strides toward expanding its renewable energy capacity, especially in solar power, where it is emerging as a global leader.
+As signatories to the 2015 Paris Agreement — the international treaty on decade ago.
+While India’s green transition is comparatively nascent, it has made significant strides toward expanding its renewable capacity, especially in , where it is emerging as a global leader.change — and the UK have sizable ambitions to invest in creating cleaner and sustainable systems.
+This time last year, the United Kingdom experienced its longest coal-free run to date, a significant milestone for an economy that generated about 40% of its electricity from coal just a

 Although the two countries have vastly differentsources and consumption patterns, this creates a unique opportunity for each economy to capitalize on its individual strengths.
-In offshore wind power, the UK is the largest global player, while has only begun to scratch the surface of its wind potential.
-The United Kingdom’s technical prowess will play a crucial role in supporting the growth of India’s offshore wind energy — from the meteorological expertise required to evaluate wind patterns and energy production potential to joint research and development opportunities.
+In , the UK is the largest global player, while has only begun to scratch the surface of its wind potential.
+The United Kingdom’s technical prowess will play a crucial role in supporting the growth of India’s offshore wind — from the meteorological expertise required to evaluate wind patterns and production potential to joint research and development opportunities.

-The growth of electric vehicles (EVs) is another area where each market has distinct strengths.
-India, for example, can rely on the UK’s experience as it undertakes the massive infrastructure exercise of deploying smart charging EV stations.
+The growth of electric vehicles (EVs) is another area where each market has distinct strengths. charging EV stations.
 The UK can draw on India’s success with battery-powered three-wheelers to develop sustainable last-mile connectivity solutions.
-Strengthened bilateral cooperation on these fronts will not only accelerate the EV revolution globally but can also serve to contain China’s dominance in this market.
+Strengthened bilateral cooperation on these fronts will not only accelerate the EV revolution globally but can also serve to contain China’s dominance in this market., for example, can rely on the UK’s experience as it undertakes the massive infrastructure exercise of deploying smart

 The Indian and British governments are closely collaborating aroundaction.
-This is evident from recent trips to by the UK’s , the president of this year’s UN Climate Change Conference (COP26) that will take place in Glasgow, and Lord Tariq Ahmad, the minister for South Asia and the Commonwealth.
+This is evident from recent trips to by the UK’s , the president of this year’s UN Change Conference (COP26) that will take place in Glasgow, and Lord Tariq Ahmad, the minister for South Asia and the Commonwealth.

 If one thing is clear, it is that the opportunities are immense and the existing foundation is strong.
-With the stage set and the actors in place, Roadmap 2030 could certainly stand to benefit not justand the UK, but the world at large in delivering a cleaner, more affordable and resilient energy future.
+With the stage set and the actors in place, Roadmap 2030 could certainly stand to benefit not justand the UK, but the world at large in delivering a cleaner, more affordable and resilient future.

 The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.